vocdoni/docs/docs/architecture/services/vochain.md

 # Vochain

-Vochain is a *Proof-of-Authorithy* blockchain network that uses [Tendermint](https://tendermint.com/) as a consensus algorithm.
+Vochain is a *Proof-of-Authorithy* blockchain network that uses [Tendermint](https://tendermint.com/) as its consensus algorithm.
 The main purpose of Vochain is to register polls, votes, and backing processes in a decentralized and verifiable way.

-You can think of Vochain as a blockchain specific to voting.
-Vochain has no cryptocurrency, gas, nor any kind of smart contract; it just has the core logic represented as a state machine that any participation process needs to follow.
+You can think of Vochain as a specifig purpose blockchain for voting.
+Vochain needs no cryptocurrency, gas or smart contract interactions; it just has the core logic represented as a state machine that any participation process needs to follow.

 ## Overall

-Many Vochains could exist, some might be ephemeral, and others might be permanent.
+Many Vochains could exist, some might be ephemeral and others might be permanent.
-It is important to mention that the details of each Vochain are indexed and live on the Ethereum mainnet.
+It is important to mention that the details of each Vochain are indexed on the Ethereum blockchain.

 Vocdoni uses Ethereum as the source of truth.
-That has several advantages, like having a versioning system for each blockchain, and being able to prune all past and finished processes leaving only one hash representing all the history.
-We can also use interchain communication in order to pass messages between blockchains and trigger certain actions.
+This has several advantages, like having a versioning system for each blockchain and being able to prune legacy processes and leaving only a hash representing all the history.
+We can also use *interchain* communication in order to pass messages between blockchains and trigger certain actions.

 <div style="padding: 20px; background-color: white;">
 	<img src="https://github.com/vocdoni/design/raw/main/docs/vochain-overall.png" alt="Vochain overall architecture"/>